MicrochipTech/AzureDemo_WFI32E01/README.md

 This demonstration platform provides 2 different ways of programming the WFI32-IoT Development Board to authenticate itself with the Microsoft Azure Cloud service.
 It is strongly recommended to use X.509 certificate-based authentication to take full advantage of the [Trust&GO™](https://www.microchip.com/en-us/products/security/trust-platform/trust-and-go) secure element integrated into the WFI32 module.
 1. [X.509 CA-Signed Certificates](./WFI32_IoT_Central_X509.md)
 2. [Shared Access Signature (SAS Token)](./WFI32_IoT_Central_SAS.md)

-## Frequently Asked Questions

-Having issues with connecting the board with Azure IoT services?
-Check out the [FAQ section](./FAQ.md)

 ## References